Son of Sinbad: Production

 The filming of Son of Sinbad began in May 1953.
 Although the credited cast was chosen through auditioning, a lot of the harem girls, Tartar girls, slave girls, trumpeters, and raiders were selected through a series of pageants and contests that Howard Hughes either saw or held.
 Joan Pastin, Marvleen Prentice, and Dawn Oney were chosen through a contest in Modern Screen arranged by Howard Hughes, while several others were selected because they were finalists in Queen of the Los Angeles Home Show of 1952.
 Sally Forrest was cast after Piper Laurie fell ill, while Vincent Price was on contract with RKO Studios when he was given the role of Omar Khayyam.
 Dee Gee Sparks and Nancy Dunn were cast in walk-on roles because their fathers (Robert Sparks and Linwood Dunn) were the producers of the film.
 Leonteen Danies was cast as a slave girl after being spotted at a dance academy.
+Pat Sheehan was offered a role while dining at Mimi's Kitchen with Howard Hughes.
+Suzanne Alexander was seen on a beach by Howard Hughes and subsequently offered a role.

 Lili St. Cyr's voice was dubbed in the film at the request of Howard Hughes.